luisAparici0/Challenge-5/README.md

     }
    <br>

-6. Use 'OnCollisionStay()' to check if 'Player 1' is in contact with a collider and 'OnCollisionExit()' to detect when 'Player 1' collider is not in contact with another collider.
+- Use 'OnCollisionStay()' to check if 'Player 1' is in contact with a collider and 'OnCollisionExit()' to detect when 'Player 1' collider is not in contact with another collider.
 These will change the value of 'contact' to indicate OnJump() method when to jump.

-* private void OnCollisionStay(Collision collision)
+  	- private void OnCollisionStay(Collision collision)
 	  { contact = true; }

-* private void OnCollisionExit(Collision collision)
+	- private void OnCollisionStay(Collision collision)
-{ contact = false; }
+	  { contact = true; }

-7. Next, we're tasked to add a sprint action for our character.
+- Next, we're tasked to add a sprint action for our character.
 This can be done using the OnSprint() message.
 Create 'private float sprint' and serialize it and a 'private float sprintValue', which will be use to multiply movement values in transform.Translate in x-z directions.
 Then, write the following code in OnSprint():

     public void OnSprint(InputValue button)
     {